Sperm bank: Controversy

 Some controversy stems from the fact that donors father children for others, in the majority of cases, for single people or same-sex couples, but usually take no part in the upbringing of such children.
-The issue of sperm banks providing fertility services to single women and coupled lesbians so that they can have their own biological children by a donor is itself, often controversial in some jurisdictions but in many countries where sperm banks operate, this group form the main body of recipients.
+The issue of sperm banks providing fertility services to single women and coupled lesbians so that they can have their own biological children by a donor is itself often controversial in some jurisdictions, but in many countries where sperm banks operate, this group form the main body of recipients.
 Donors usually do not have a say in who may be a recipient of their sperm.

 Another controversy centers around the use of sperm posthumously, or after the death of the sperm donor, as pioneered by California Cryobank.
 Within the United States, there were differences when it came to a child conceived after the father's death and the eligibility for survivor's benefits.
 Under California law, there was one court case (Vernoff vs. Astrue) in which the mother's child (conceived after the father's death) was not eligible for the survivor's benefits.
 However, Arizona courts had a different approach when it came to children who were born after father's death that the children are eligible for the survivors benefits.
 There were numerous other stories of similar situations across different states in the United States and even the United Kingdom.
 Canada, France, Germany, and Sweden do not permit the retrieval use of sperm posthumously.

 Services

 Use

 Subject to any regulations restricting who can obtain donor sperm, donor sperm is available to all people who, for whatever reason, wish to have a child.
-These regulations vary significantly between jurisdictions, and some countries do not have any regulations.
-When in individual finds that they are barred from receiving donor sperm within their jurisdiction, they may travel to another jurisdiction to obtain sperm.
+These regulations vary significantly across jurisdictions, and some countries do not have any regulations.
+When an individual finds that they are barred from receiving donor sperm within their jurisdiction, they may travel to another jurisdiction to obtain sperm.
 Regulations change from time to time.
-In most jurisdictions, donor sperm is available to an individual if their partner is infertile or where they has a genetic disorder.
+In most jurisdictions, donor sperm is available to an individual if their partner is infertile or where they have a genetic disorder.
 However, the categories of individuals who may obtain donor sperm is expanding, with its availability to single persons and to same-sex couples becoming more common, and some sperm banks supply fertility centers which specialize in the treatment of such people.

 Frozen vials of donor sperm may be shipped by the sperm bank to a recipient's home for self-insemination, or they may be shipped to a fertility clinic or physician for use in fertility treatments.
 The sperm bank will rely on the recipient woman or medical practitioner to report the outcome of any use of the sperm to the sperm bank.
-This enables to sperm bank to adhere to any national limits of pregnancy numbers.
+This enables a sperm bank to adhere to any national limits of pregnancy numbers.
 The sperm bank may also impose its own worldwide limit on numbers.